Madelena/Metrology-for-Musicbee/README.md

 ### Method A: Install using MusicBee
 ![Method A Screenshot](https://i.imgur.com/DQd2vOL.png)
-Remember to add the XML file as a Theater Mode, not a Skin!
+Remember to add the XML file as a Theater Mode Skin, not a normal Skin!
 Look for the right menu item marked under View > Theater Mode.
-If you do the latter, your MusicBee will *crash hard*.
+If you make the mistake of installing as a normal Skin, your MusicBee will *crash hard*.

 ### Method B: Install by copying files in Explorer
 ![Method B Screenshot](https://i.imgur.com/nJtZ6S1.png)